maceoutliner/django-fiction-outlines-api/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Django Fiction Outlines could always use more documentation, whether as part of the
+Django Fiction Outlines API could always use more documentation, whether as part of the
 official Django Fiction Outlines docs, in docstrings, or even on the web in blog posts,
 articles, and such.